nmtuan2001/cvwo-assignment-v2/README.md

     heroku local -f Procfile.dev

-This todo manager is created with the help of the following guides:
+I was unfamiliar with JSON API so I had to refer to a few sources while learning.
+This todo app is created with the help of the following guides:
   + https://www.digitalocean.com/community/tutorials/build-a-restful-json-api-with-rails-5-part-one#controllers
   + https://scotch.io/tutorials/build-a-restful-json-api-with-rails-5-part-two
   + https://pamit.medium.com/todo-list-building-a-react-app-with-rails-api-7a3027907665

+(I was unable to finish working on the frontend in time)